 Processed data enables organisations to take actions like refilling inventory, managing shipments, safeguarding restricted areas, and real-time patient health monitoring in healthcare settings.

-RFID allows accurate, efficient real-time tracking and automation in retail, logistics, healthcare, and security due to this simplified procedure.
+RFID allows accurate, efficient, real-time tracking and automation in retail, logistics, healthcare, and security due to this simplified procedure.

 Smart labels and RFID tags are crucial components of RFID technology.
-A microchip and antenna in RFID tags store and send data when triggered by a reader.
+A microchip and an antenna in RFID tags store and send data when triggered by a reader.
 Smart labels combine RFID technology with barcodes and other printed information.
 These components enable fast data collection without human scanning or visual line-of-sight, making item tracking and management easy.

 Here are the main distinctions and features: